Aureum01/Careers/IntelligenceAnalyst/README.md

 ### Required
-A Bachelor’s Degree or four years of related experience in lieu of a degree or a combination of education/experience.
+- A Bachelor’s Degree or four years of related experience in lieu of a degree or a combination of education/experience.
-A minimum of 2 years of related experience to include reporting and analysis and strong investigative experience.
+- A minimum of 2 years of related experience to include reporting and analysis and strong investigative experience.
-Ability to develop a fundamental understanding of intelligence processes in a correctional environment to include institutional operations and criminal procedures.
+- Ability to develop a fundamental understanding of intelligence processes in a correctional environment to include institutional operations and criminal procedures.
-Excellent verbal and written communication skills.
+- Excellent verbal and written communication skills.
-Prepared to testify in court or other administrative related hearings as needed.
+- Prepared to testify in court or other administrative related hearings as needed.
-Proficient in Microsoft Windows OS and Microsoft Suite.
+- Proficient in Microsoft Windows OS and Microsoft Suite.
-Ability to learn ViaPath and third-party software applications within the first six months of hire.
+- Ability to learn ViaPath and third-party software applications within the first six months of hire.
-Ability to work in a fast-paced environment and meet deadlines.
+- Ability to work in a fast-paced environment and meet deadlines.
-Strong problem-solving skills with an interest and ability to conduct analysis and report on findings.
+- Strong problem-solving skills with an interest and ability to conduct analysis and report on findings.
-Pro-active.
+- Pro-active.
-Ability to handle confidential information.
+- Ability to handle confidential information.
-Fluency (written and verbal) in English is required.
+- Fluency (written and verbal) in English is required.
+- Bachelor’s degree in Computer Science, Information Technology, Business Administration, Public Administration, or a related field
+- At least 5 years of experience in data management, data integration/backup, database development and data performance optimization
+- Experience with Software Development Lifecycle while implementing enterprise principles, concepts, practices, and current industry standards as they relate to application development
+- Experience designing, developing and maintaining applications using industry standard tools and development languages
+- Required languages at a minimum include Python, SQL, JSON, and PowerShell

 ### Preferred
-A concentration in Criminal Justice, Security and Intelligence, or a Business-related field.
+- A concentration in Criminal Justice, Security and Intelligence, or a Business-related field.
-Fluency (written and verbal) in Spanish is desired.
+- Fluency (written and verbal) in Spanish is desired.
-Experience or expertise in the area of OSINT, human trafficking, digital forensics, criminal organizations, fraud, or probation and parole.
+- Experience or expertise in the area of OSINT, human trafficking, digital forensics, criminal organizations, fraud, or probation and parole.
+- Experience in IT enterprise architecture
+- Experience with ERP systems
+- Experience with cloud management platforms
+- Experience with full stack ecosystem
+- Experience with APIs
+- Experience with Generative AI and/or Agentic AI pilots

 ### Responsibilities

-Analyze data to establish trends within the facility and potential areas of interest Assist facility with investigations by utilizing specialized software provided for data mining and link analysis Monitor offender telephone calls
+- Analyze data to establish trends within the facility and potential areas of interest
+- Assist facility with investigations by utilizing specialized software provided for data mining and link analysis
+- Monitor offender telephone calls
-Establish a fundamental understanding of the facility’s operation to include policies and procedures, and data sources available for analysis
+- Establish a fundamental understanding of the facility’s operation to include policies and procedures, and data sources available for analysis
-Demonstrate fundamental understanding of investigative and intelligence processes to include the intelligence cycle Proactively develop intelligence to assist in accomplishing facility objectives and mission Submit detailed reports to facility regarding intelligence findings Submit regular reports to superiors outlining level of support and benefit to facility Provide guidance and training to facility staff Fulfill requests for call recordings or other related data as authorized and requested Participation in court or other administrative related hearings Demonstrate a high level of confidentiality and meticulous attention to detail Ability to develop expertise in the area of OSINT, human trafficking, digital forensics, criminal organizations, fraud, probation and parole or other specialized area.
+- Demonstrate fundamental understanding of investigative and intelligence processes to include the intelligence cycle
+- Proactively develop intelligence to assist in accomplishing facility objectives and mission
+- Submit detailed reports to facility regarding intelligence findings
+- Submit regular reports to superiors outlining level of support and benefit to facility
+- Provide guidance and training to facility staff
+- Fulfill requests for call recordings or other related data as authorized and requested
+- Participation in court or other administrative related hearings
+- Demonstrate a high level of confidentiality and meticulous attention to detail
+- Ability to develop expertise in the area of OSINT, human trafficking, digital forensics, criminal organizations, fraud, probation and parole or other specialized area.